Rahul Kumar (politician)

-Rahul Kumar (born 21 September 1984) is an Indian politician of Janta Dal United from the state of Bihar, India, was a member of the Bihar Legislative Assembly for Term 2010 - 2015 from Ghosi (Vidhan Sabha constituency).
+Rahul Kumar (born 21 September 1984) is an Indian politician of Rashtriya Janata Dal from the state of Bihar, India, is a member of the Bihar Legislative Assembly from Jehanabad Vidhan Sabha Constituency, He was also a member of the Bihar Legislative Assembly for Term 2010 - 2015 from Ghosi (Vidhan Sabha constituency).
 His father, Dr. Jagdish Sharma, was also, a member of the JDU and an MP from Jehanabad Bihar.
 Kumar defeated Jagdish Prasad alias Kaushal Yadav of LJP in Ghosi (Vidhan Sabha constituency) seat in 2010 Vidhan Sabha elections, in Jehanabad district of Bihar.

 Early life and education

 Rahul Kumar was born on 21 September 1984 in Korra village in Ghosi area in Jehanabad district of Bihar.
 His father Dr. Jagdish Sharma was Member of Parliament, and his mother, Shanti Devi, was a Member of the Legislative Assembly.
 He completed his education Ramakrishna Mission Vidyapith, Deoghar after completing his graduation and Management from Symbiosis University of Applied Sciences, Pune he worked at the Japanese company Sona Koyo in Gurgaon.